-Property Name Type Description group String String value that is used to set the multicast group, so that you can isolate your clusters. port Integer Integer value that is used to set the multicast port.
+Property Name Type Description group port - String value that is used to set the multicast group, so that you can isolate your clusters.
+Integer value that is used to set the multicast port.

 6.2 Creating Cluster Groups

 You can create cluster groups.
 To do this, use the group configuration element.